h-tendy/datagroom-gateway/README.md

 ## Installation

-1. Install `MongoDb` community edition.
+1. Install `MongoDb` community edition, if you want local installation.
+In case of cloud `MongoDb` installation.
+Follow the following steps:-
+    * Make a new `project` and a new empty `cluster` inside that project on mongodb atlas.
+    * For the newly connected `cluster`.
+Click on `connect -> connect your application` and copy the url.
+Sample url:- mongodb+srv://<username>:<password>@<clusterName>.onvfm2f.mongodb.net/?retryWrites=true&w=majority
+    * Now go to `database access` option and add new user with the same username which will be used for login to datagroom.
+(In case of ldap server, it will be org username.
+For others, create a `guest` user.).
+Give the user `readWriteAnyDatabase` permission.
+    * Now go to `network access` option and add the ip address of the server where datagroom-gateway will run.
+Or, otherwise allow access from anywhere.

-1. git clone the `datagroom-gateway` and `datagroom-ui` repos to the same machine where mongodb is installed.
-If that is on a different machine, take a look at `dbAbstraction.js` and tweak the `this.url` variable.
+1. git clone the `datagroom-gateway` and `datagroom-ui` repos.
+If all of the repos and the mongodb installation is on the same machine, go to next step.
+Otherwise, in `datagroom-gateway`, add one .env file and update it with key `DATABASE` and value as the the mongodb server url.

+1. Build react-ui by doing `cd datagroom-ui; npm run build`.
+Note that `datagroom-gateway` and `datagroom-ui` should be at the same level because `datagroom-gateway` serves the files built in `datagroom-ui`.

 1. Start server: `cd datagroom-gateway; node ./server.js disableAD=true`.
 Login as `guest` with `guest` as password.
 If you want active-directory integration, update the configuration in `ldapSettings.js`. (`node ./server.js` if you have updated `ldapSettings.js`) If you want to use the JIRA plug-in, update the configuration in `jiraSettings.js`.

-1. Build react-ui by doing `cd datagroom-ui; npm run build`.
-Note that `datagroom-gateway` and `datagroom-ui` should be at the same level because `datagroom-gateway` serves the files built in `datagroom-ui`.

 1. Open a browser and navigate to `localhost:8887`